MicrosoftDocs/windows-dev-docs/hub/apps/design/style/segoe-fluent-icons-font.md

 ## Using the icons

-If you are developing an app in C#/VB/C++ and XAML, you can use specified glyphs from Segoe Fluent Icons with the [Symbol enumeration](/uwp/api/windows.ui.xaml.controls.symbol).
+If you are developing an app in XAML, you can use specified glyphs from `Segoe Fluent Icons` with a [SymbolIcon](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.symbolicon) and the [Symbol enumeration](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.symbol).

 ```xaml
 <SymbolIcon Symbol="GlobalNavigationButton"/>
 ```

-If you would like to use a glyph from the *Segoe Fluent Icons** font that is not included in the Symbol enum, then use a [**FontIcon**](/uwp/api/windows.ui.xaml.controls.fonticon).
+If you would like to use a glyph from the `Segoe Fluent Icons` font that is not included in the Symbol enum, set it as the [Glyph](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.fonticon.glyph) property of a [**FontIcon**](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.fonticon) control.

 ```xaml
 <FontIcon FontFamily="Segoe Fluent Icons" Glyph="&#xE700;"/>
 ```

-You can also use the static resource `SymbolThemeFontFamily` to access **Segoe Fluent Icons**, instead of specifying the font by name:
+You can also use the static resource `SymbolThemeFontFamily` to access `Segoe Fluent Icons`, instead of specifying the font by name:

 ```xaml
 <FontIcon FontFamily="{StaticResource SymbolThemeFontFamily}" Glyph="&#xE700;"/>